keeganmjgreen/3D-Printed-Sensors-Development-Platform/Calibrating-Your-Force-Sensor.md

      -  Spaces for lower jaws of crocodile clips (optional) ​

- -  An insulated double-ended crocodile clip jumper (or conductive paint/epoxy and lengths of thin wire stripped of its insulation on both ends) for *each* electrical contact
+ -  An insulated double-ended crocodile clip jumper (or conductive paint/epoxy and lengths of thin wire stripped of their insulation on both ends) for *each* electrical contact

  -  A table clamp/vice